aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/softwareNotes.md

 If you maximise a window on the desktop, just click on the top bar of the window, and drag down, to stop it filling the screen.

+### Copy and paste

+Highlight the text you want to with your pointer, then right-click and choose **copy**.
+To paste, left-click to place the cursor, then right-click and choose **paste**

 ### Running Jalview

 Navigate using the "Files" file browser (icon bar, second from top left) to the "Downloads" directory.